 Vinegar is the perfect cheap and safe household cleaner!
 You can easily make homemade spray carpet cleaner, hard floor cleaner, oven cleaner, drain cleaner, and window/glass cleaner.
 Check more cleaning ideas out in our homemade cleaner recipes post!

 Here are some other ways to use vinegar to clean around your house:

 - Blinds – Clean washable blinds with equal parts warm water and distilled vinegar.

-- Sleep Apnea Machines – Put 1¾ cups distilled vinegar in the microwave for 2 minutes.
+- Sleep Apnea Machines – Put 1 ¾ cups distilled vinegar in the microwave for two minutes.
 Pour it into the reservoir and let sit for an hour before pouring out.
 (Make sure this is in line with your owner's manual!)

 - Steam Irons – Remove that pesky mineral residue.
 Pour equal parts distilled vinegar and water into the reservoir.
-Allow the iron to steam for 5 minutes.
+Allow the iron to steam for five minutes.
 Unplug, cool, and empty!

 - Regular Iron – Make your iron sparkly clean again and get rid of those scorch marks.
 Heat equal parts distilled vinegar and salt in a pan.
 Rub onto the bottom of a cooled iron to remove scorch marks.

-- Strip Towels and Washcloths – Cleaning rags, towels, and washcloths can get stanky after a while.
-Throw them in the wash with a cup of vinegar in place of the detergent and wash them in hot water.
+- Strip Towels and Washcloths – Cleaning rags, towels, and washcloths can get stinky after a while.
+Throw them in the washer with a cup of vinegar (in place of the detergent) and wash them in hot water.
 This is one of our favorite laundry hacks and they'll come out smelling fresh and clean every time!